 A good Cantonese soup has a clear broth, few ingredients and is cooked low and slow.
 See how clear the broth is in my picture?
 Yep, I did it right.

-I used to love ham bean soup, especially this time of year, but now that I follow the paleo diet, legumes are out of the question.
+I used to love ham bean soup, especially this time of year.
+For those following a paleo diet, legumes are out of the question.
 So, I asked Mailan what I could make that would be just as tasty and filling – and she suggested this ham and lotus root soup.

 The ingredients list is very short, but the broth is incredibly flavorful and comforting.
 To make this soup, you just need water, a ham bone, lotus root and some jujube dates (red dates – can find in any Asian grocery store).
-You can also add pig feet for more flavor and collagen – I wasn’t able to get this from my local pork farmer in time, so I left it out.
-You can add chicken feet instead if you’d like.
+You can also add pig feet for more flavor and collagen.

 For those of you who have never used lotus root before – it’s the rhizome of the lotus flower plant.
 It’s texture and flavor is very similar to that of a water chestnut.
 The coolest thing about the lotus root is that even after 8 hours of cooking, it’s still crunchy.
-We eat lotus root often in Indian cuisine.
+Lotus root is commonly used in Indian dishes as well (I love it stir-fried – will have to share a recipe at some point).
 After you peel and slice the root, soak it in water and rinse a few times to make sure you’ve removed any dirt.
 When cleaned and sliced, it’s really very pretty.

 I think this soup is delicious as is, but you can always add other spices at the end if you’d like.
 Enjoy sipping on this soup.
 I hope you’re amazed at how just a few ingredients can make something so very flavorful.